-I am an ophthalmologist with a subspecialty interest in refractive cataract surgery and glaucoma.
+I am an ophthalmologist specialising in refractive cataract surgery .
 I graduated with Honours from the University of Sydney Medical School in 2001, and was awarded the Claffy Prize in Ophthalmology.
 Prior to this I completed a Bachelor of Medical Science degree at Sydney University, and later a Masters of Public Health at NSW University.

 After completing ophthalmology training at the prestigious Royal Victorian Eye and Ear Hospital in Melbourne, I returned to Sydney, just before my wife gave birth to the first of our two sons in 2009.

 I subsequently completed a Fellowship in comprehensive ophthalmology at Royal Prince Alfred Hospital, whilst undertaking a Graduate Diploma in Cataract and Refractive Surgery at Sydney University.

 I have also completed a twelve-month Fellowship in Glaucoma at Sydney Eye Hospital.

 I am a member of the Royal Australian and New Zealand College of Ophthalmologists, as well as the Australasian Society of Cataract and Refractive Surgeons.

 I am a very experienced cataract surgeon, and currently one of Australia’s highest volume cataract surgeons.
 I have also performed thousands of intravitreal injections, for the treatment of macula diseases.
 I am proficient in pterygium and glaucoma surgery.

 I enjoy teaching, and am the Head of the Ophthalmology Department at Royal Prince Alfred Hospital, where we help to train the next generation of ophthalmologists.

 I come from a family of doctors, with both of my parents working as GPs in Sydney for over forty years.
 My wife is a GP also, working in Cammeray.
 Socially, I love spending time with my young family, and watching the mighty Wests Tigers.